Exercise Tolerance Test (Treadmill)

 Also known as a cardiac stress test, an exercise tolerance test is helpful in understanding how the heart copes with exercise by monitoring your heart's activity.
 It is required to detect the presence of coronary artery disease as it can show if the blood supply is reduced to the heart.
 Coronary artery disease occurs when the heart's vessels become partially blocked or narrowed by the build-up of fatty materials preventing the heart from receiving the blood it needs to function properly.
 Treadmill tests are routinely ordered to follow a patient's progress after a heart attack, an angioplasty, coronary by-pass surgery and to evaluate the effectiveness of medication in patients with known coronary artery disease.

-- Don't eat, drink or smoke two hours before the test
+- Do not eat, drink or smoke two hours before the test

-- Don't have any caffeine 24 hours before the test - this includes decaffeinated coffee, tea, chocolate and all cola drinks, soft drinks containing caffeine
+- Do not have any caffeine 24 hours before the test - this includes decaffeinated coffee, tea, chocolate and all cola drinks and soft drinks containing caffeine

-- You will need to stop taking Beta-Blocker medications 24 hours before the test
+- Do stop taking Beta-Blocker medications 24 hours before the test

-- Bring a list of your current medication to the procedure
+- Do bring a list of your current medication to the procedure